-Entering the year 1988, the American thrash metal band Slayer was coming off of the success of their 1986 fast thrash technical album Reign in Blood.
-Their 4th studio album is called South of Heaven and it is a good one.
+Entering the year 1988, the American thrash metal band Slayer was coming off of the success of their 1986 fast thrash technical album, Reign in Blood.
+Their fourth studio album is called South of Heaven and it is a good one.
 It clocks in at just over 36 minutes long and it is a little bit slower than the previous album.

-How Does South of Heaven Rank Among Other Heavy Metal Albums Released That Year?
+How Does the Album Rank Among Other Heavy Metal Albums Released That Year?